epignatelli/helx/README.md

 ---
 ## Adding a new environment library

-Adding a new library requires three steps:
+To add a new library requires three steps:
 1. Implement the `helx.environment.Environment` interface for the new library.
 See the [dm_env](helx/environment/dm_env.py) implementation for an example.
 1. Implement (de)serialisation of the following objects:
     - `helx.environment.Timestep`
     - `helx.spaces.Discrete`
     - `helx.spaces.Continuous`
-2. Add the new library to the [`helx.environment.make_from`](helx/environment/interop.py) function to tell `helx` about the new protocol.
+2. Add the new library to the [`helx.environment.make_from`](helx/environment/interop.py#L16) function to tell `helx` about the new protocol.

 ---
 ## The `helx.agents.Agent` interface